markterweele/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/rules.md

 This article describes the concepts and recommendations for creating and managing firewall rules.

-## Rule precedence for inbound rules
+## Rule precedence for inbound and outbound rules

 In many cases, allowing specific types of inbound traffic is required for applications to function in the network.
 Administrators should keep the following rule precedence behaviors in mind when configuring inbound exceptions: